- Competitive Analysis

 - Make sure your employees can clear a background check.
 If one person fails, you all fail, and you can’t participate.
 Google is currently paying for background checks for the beta test, but moving forward, you’re on your own.
 Really, while we’re on the subject, all of your techs should have background checks anyway.

-Quick Wins to Make Google Home Improvement Services Work for Your Business
+Quick Wins to Make Google Home Improvement Ads Work for Your Business

 - Coordinate with your PPC manager.
 Google strongly suggests you involve your PPC manager to monitor and deploy ads.
 While these home services ads are technically part of the Google family of ad services, they are operated separately from your PPC ads.
 Even so, your PPC manager should be the most informed about the details of these ads and have the most experience working with Google to help set these up.